 There are reasons old cast iron skillets in great condition can be found at garage sales and antique shops.
 They are extremely well-built and nearly impossible to ruin.
-Cast iron skillets, kettles, and pans have been handed down through generations and have been used in all settings from gourmet restaurants to campgrounds.
+Cast iron skillets, cast iron baking pans, and kettles have been handed down through generations and have been used in all settings from gourmet restaurants to campgrounds.
 Unfortunately, along with their storied history, misperceptions and myths have become common among cast iron cookware owners.

 Real, vintage cast iron cookware is very collectible, but most find their value in a variety of other ways.
 This includes their durability, cooking qualities and ease of care.
 This makes cast iron a great addition to any camping mess kit.
 For those who presently own or are interested in obtaining cast iron cookware, this guide will help build a better understanding of how they are made and the best way to use them.
 It will address the importance of “seasoning” and discuss the cleaning and maintenance of cast iron as well as how to properly store your cast iron pans and skillets.
 Readers will also learn about the possible health benefits of cooking with cast iron and how they can be restored.
 Finally, the guide will explore what to look for when presented with used cast iron cookware and what deal breakers to avoid.

 They are heavy, nearly indestructible and will serve their owners for years when properly cared for.
 Here is the Ultimate Guide to Cast Iron Cookware.

 - Will it Add Iron to Your Diet?

 - Restoring Cast Iron